ladyazul/ladyazul/README.md

 Decided to make one for ponytown | go to @allhailhelios for my actual coding stuff :]
-- U may copy any of my ponies idc . love for all
+- U may copy any of my ponies idc . love for all.
+Just know all of mine are original I dont copy
 - I'm usually in the "Pokemon area" on the 18+ server, I play on the safe server sometimes too.
 - I am not actually a lady sorry to disappoint .....